Daligas has gone bust: Next steps for customers

 Daligas login and online account

-Daligas is a bit old fashioned when it comes to account management.
-Its website is very basic and does not offer customers an online portal where they can manage their energy tariff.
-In this day and age, most energy providers offer this service so it will come as a frustration to Daligas customers.
+The Daligas website did not offer customers an online portal where customers can manage their energy tariff.
 This means there is no Daligas login process and to make changes to your tariff or account, customers must contact Daligas directly.

-One piece of good news however, is that Daligas customers can submit meter readings online!
-There is a Daligas meter readings online form you can fill out and send, saving you the trouble of ringing the customer service team every month.
-To complete the form you will need to provide the following details:
+Daligas customers could submit meter readings online.
+There was a Daligas meter readings online form you can fill out and send.
+To complete the form you had to provide the following details:

 - Full name